elastic/connectors/docs/DEVELOPING.md

 make test
 ```

-We require all connectors to have unit tests and to have a 90% coverage reported by this command
+All connectors are required to have unit tests and to have a 90% coverage reported by this command

 #### Integration Tests
 If the above tests pass, start your Docker instance or configure your backend, then run: